Hap3guy/Project2/README.md

-# Project2: adding loops and conditionals
+# Project2: Adding loops and conditionals